rss logo

 /etc/openvpn/server.conf

-• Edit /etc/openvpn/server.conf configuration file:
+• Edit the configuration file /etc/openvpn/server.conf:

-port 1194 proto udp dev tun ca /etc/openvpn/pki/ca.crt # generated keys cert /etc/openvpn/pki/issued/server.crt key /etc/openvpn/pki/private/server.key # keep secret dh /etc/openvpn/pki/dh.pem server 10.50.8.0 255.255.255.0 # internal tun0 connection IP ifconfig-pool-persist ipp.txt keepalive 10 120 comp-lzo # Compression - must be turned on at both end persist-key persist-tun push "dhcp-option DNS 192.168.0.200" push "dhcp-option DOMAIN std.local" push "route 192.168.0.0 255.255.255.0" status /var/log/openvpn-status.log verb 3 # verbose mode
+port 1194 proto udp dev tun ca /etc/openvpn/pki/ca.crt cert /etc/openvpn/pki/issued/server.crt key /etc/openvpn/pki/private/server.key # the server.key private key must be kept secret dh /etc/openvpn/pki/dh.pem # internal tun0 connection IP server 10.50.8.0 255.255.255.0 ifconfig-pool-persist ipp.txt keepalive 10 120 # Compression - must be turned on at both end comp-lzo persist-key persist-tun # parameters to be adjusted according to your network configuration push "dhcp-option DNS 192.168.0.200" push "dhcp-option DOMAIN std.local" push "route 192.168.0.0 255.255.255.0" status /var/log/openvpn-status.log # verbose mode verb 3

 Systemd

-• Enable OpenVPN Server service:
+• Enable the OpenVPN Server service:

 root@host:~# systemctl enable openvpn@server.service

-• Start OpenVPN Server service:
+• Start the OpenVPN Server service:

 root@host:~# systemctl start openvpn@server.service

-Router mode will allow us to make the 192.168.0.0/24 network reachable from the client side.
+Gateway mode allows us to make the 192.168.0.0/24 network accessible from the client side.

 nftables